 During the operational period for uranium refining between 1942 and 1945, workers may have been exposed to uranium and uranium decay progeny.
 During the operational period for thorium refining between1943 and 1953, workers may have been exposed to thorium and thorium decay progeny.
 Workers after those time periods may have been exposed to residues containing the same isotopes but in diminished quantities.
-As discussed in Section 4.0 of this report, there were also personnel exposure potentials associated with plutonium, mixed fission products, and other various unnamed radionuclides that were handled at the site during research and development work.
 During the operation of the Ames Laboratory Research Reactor between 1961 and 1977, workers may have been exposed to neutron and gamma radiation from the reactor.